-A QuickFlow is a technique that lets you access a set of pages in a specific sequence.
+A QuickFlow is a technique that lets you access a set of forms in a specific sequence.

-QuickFlow processing uses the following pages:
+QuickFlow processing uses the following forms:

-- QuickFlow Validation (GTVQUIK) page-Defines a QuickFlow code and description. - QuickFlow Definition (GUAQUIK) page-Specifies the sequence of pages and assigns a fourcharacter identifier for executing the flow of pages. - QuickFlow (GUAQFLW) page-Lets you enter the identifier and access the first page in the QuickFlow.
-When you exit the first page, the next page in the sequence is automatically accessed.
-This process continues until all pages in the QuickFlow have been accessed and exited.
+- QuickFlow Validation Form (GTVQUIK)-Defines a QuickFlow code and description. - QuickFlow Definition Form (GUAQUIK)-Specifies the sequence of forms and assigns a fourcharacter identifier for executing the flow of forms. - QuickFlow Form (GUAQFLW)-Lets you enter the identifier and access the first form in the QuickFlow.
+When you exit the first form, the next form in the sequence is automatically accessed.
+This process continues until all forms in the QuickFlow have been accessed and exited.
 At this point, you can execute the QuickFlow again or exit to the location where you called the QuickFlow.